daattali/beautiful-jekyll/_drafts/4-tips-to-create-minimal-wardrobes-for-kids.md

 ---
-layout: post
+post: post
-title: Four Tips to Create Minimal Wardrobes for Kids
-subtitle: ""
-cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
-thumbnail-img: "/uploads/wardrobe.jpg"
-share-img: "/assets/img/path.jpg"
 tags:
-  - decluttering your wadrobe
-  - capsule wadrobe
-  - minimal wardrobe
+- capsule wardrobe
-  - minimal wardrobe for kids
+- simple wardrobe
 - capsule wardrobe for kids
-  - creating mimimal wardrobes for kids
-  - decluttering kids clothes
-  - simple wardrobe for kids
+thumbnail-img: "/uploads/headshot.jpg"
+cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
+readtime: true
+comments: true
+show-avatar: true
+title: 4 Tips to Create Minimal Wardrobes for Kids
 description: Tips for creating simple minimal wadrobes for kids.
 It doesn't need to be expensive.
+subtitle: ''
+share-img: ''
-redirect_from:
+redirect_from: []
-  - 2020-08-24-four-easy-ways-to-create-a-minimalist-jewelry-collection

 ---
 Minimal living and wardrobes for kids?
 How does that even work?
 We have four kids so, I mean, that’s a lot of kids, so it’s going to be a lot of clothes even with minimal wardrobes.
 But we’ve learned steps that have certainly helped.
 On the blog today I’m sharing four steps to create minimal wardrobes for kids.

 ![An image of my son's closet.](/uploads/wardrobe.jpg "wadrobe")